ScaleDynamics/react-mongodb-template/README.md

 npm run deploy
 ```

-Note that when running this command, you have to select a project and an environment.
-On the ScaleDynamics platform a project identifies an application or a microservice.
+Note that when running this command, you have to select an environment.

-Select an existing project or create a new one.
 An environment identifies the cloud execution environment to run your app.
 You can create as many as you want like ‘staging’, ‘demo’, ‘prod’...
 Each environment has its own url.

 To deploy, select an existing environment or create a new one.
 For more details on projects or environments, see the [documentation](https://docs.scaledynamics.com).